Tenancy Setup & Management

 Practical steps for landlords

-Before advertising the property - Decide how you will conduct checks and ensure you understand the process.
-If you use a letting agent, confirm they will handle checks on your behalf and that they are competent to do so.
+Before advertising: decide how you will check, and if you use a letting agent, confirm in writing that they will handle it and are competent to do so.

-Save the evidence - Take a clear copy of the result page or scanned copies of documents, and record the date of the check.
-Store these records securely in line with data protection requirements.
-August's document management feature keeps all compliance records in one place, making it easy to retrieve them if needed.
+Save the evidence: keep a copy of the result page or the documents, with the date of the check, stored securely in line with data protection rules.
+August's document management keeps these records in one place.

-Report changes - If a follow-up check reveals the tenant no longer has the right to rent, report this to the Home Office.
-You must do this to protect your statutory excuse, even if the tenant remains in the property while the situation is resolved.
+Report changes: if a follow-up shows the tenant no longer has the right to rent, report it to the Home Office to protect your statutory excuse.

 Storing and managing compliance records